 - Determine if your AWS account supports a default VPC.
-For more information, see Detecting Your Supported Platforms and Whether You Have a Default VPC. - · If your AWS account supports a default VPC, and - · You want to launch your Spot Instances in that VPC
+For more information, see Detecting Your Supported Platforms and Whether You Have a Default VPC. - If your AWS account supports a default VPC, determine whether you want to launch your instances in that VPC.
 You don't have to perform any additional steps when you request Spot Instances.
-The Request Spot Instances wizard lists the VPC ID in the Network field.

-You want to use a different VPC for the Spot Instances

-Create a new VPC and specify the ID of the VPC that you just created.

-Support for default VPCs is available in select regions, and will be available in all regions soon.
-For more information, see Default VPC Basics.

-If your AWS account does not support a default VPC, create a VPC and specify the ID of the VPC that you just created.
+The Request Spot Instances wizard lists the VPC ID in the Network field. - If your AWS account supports a default VPC, determine whether you want to use a different VPC for your Spot Instances.
+You can create a new VPC and specify the ID of the VPC that you just created. - If your AWS account does not support a default VPC, create a VPC and specify the ID of the VPC that you just created.

-This topic discusses what you need to know if you want your Spot Instances to launch in a VPC and your account does not support default VPCs, or your account supports default VPCs but you want your Spot Instances to launch in a VPC that is not the default.
+For more information about default VPCs, see Default VPC Basics.
 For more information about setting up a VPC, see Getting Started with Amazon VPC in the Amazon Virtual Private Cloud Getting Started Guide.